TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

    pip install TorahBibleCodes

-RUN THE APP
+Run the App
 ----------------

-After installing Python on your local computer, and after cloning the TorahBibleCodes GitHub Repo:
+After installing Python as well as cloning the TorahBibleCodes GitHub Repo to your local computer:

 Navigate to the local folder to where you have cloned TorahBibleCodes.

+Open a Command Line Interface (CLI) such as Windows PowerShell or the equivalent on other Apple and Linux devices.

-Activate your ``ipython`` interactive python development environment by typing ``ipython`` at your Python command prompt.
+Activate your ``ipython`` interactive python development environment by typing ``ipython`` at your CLI prompt.

-Otherwise, :py:func:`gso.Letters` will raise an exception.
+Otherwise, :py:func:`fn_GetUserInput` will raise an exception.

 For example::

    C:\TorahBibleCodes> ipython

    In [1]: %run p.py

-   WITHIN FUNCTION:  BEGIN FUNCTION #1 - GET USER INPUT; CHOOSE TEXT TO SEARCH Please select text to search:
+   WITHIN FUNCTION:  BEGIN FUNCTION #1 - GET USER INPUT; CHOOSE TEXT TO SEARCH

+   Please select text to search:

    1 - Genesis
    2 - Exodus
    3 - Leviticus